gdsbook/book/notebooks/05_choropleth.md

 were illustrated using Pysal's map classification module together with other related packages in the Python data stack.

-Choropleth maps are a central tool in the geographic data science toolkit as they provide powerful visualizations of the spatial distribution of attribute values.
+Choropleth maps are a central tool in the geographic data science toolkit, as they provide powerful visualizations of the spatial distribution of attribute values.
 We have only touched on the basic concepts in this chapter, as there is much more that can be said about cartographic theory and the design of effective choropleth maps.
 Readers interested in pursuing this literature are encouraged to see the references cited.

-At the same time, given the philosophy underlying Pysal the methods we cover here are sufficient for exploratory data analysis where the rapid and flexible generation of views is critical to the work flow.
+At the same time, given the philosophy underlying Pysal, the methods we cover here are sufficient for exploratory data analysis where the rapid and flexible generation of views is critical to the work flow.
 Once the analysis is complete, and the final presentation quality maps are to be generated, there are excellent